-Modern Israel is heavily dependent on its ability to produce food, but recent reports reveal just how unstable agriculture is.
+The Western world is heavily dependent on its ability to produce food.
 Bible prophecy predicts that famine will be part of the end-time scenario.

 Martin Collins, reflecting on a UN News Center article on a proposed summit to be held in Rome in 2009 addressing devastating food shortages in the world (with 963 million people in the world are reported as malnourished) suggests that the UN desires to create a "new world food order ."
 In another article from the …

 The specter of famine has again crept into the public consciousness with spiking food prices, as prophesied in the Third Seal of Revelation 6.

 On the heels of the red horse of conflict gallops the black horse and its rider, commonly interpreted as famine.
 It also includes scarcity resulting from oppression.

 Various famines in the last century were caused by the despicable cruelty, greed, and corruption of human beings, bringing about large scale death.

 Famine is caused by sin, ignorance, foolish farming practices, and inadequate means of transit.
 The whole world will soon suffer intense spiritual famine.

 Martin Collins, reflecting that the human conscience can be incrementally conditioned to tolerate sin, decommissioned, and ultimately put to sleep, asserts that God can restore it to usefulness as He did in the lives of Joseph's brothers, by forcing them to go to the location to which they had sold their brother.
 God sometimes …